Tapojit/Polarity-of-words-and-contextual-similarity/README.md

 Two or more words are said to be *contextually similar* when they appear beside a large number of mutual words.
 For instance, *"cat"* & *"dog"* are contextually similar as they are both animals, hence they share a large number of words they can appear beside.

-**Cosine Similarity** function (Cossim) is used to calcualte a score representing how contextually similar a pair of tokens are.
+**Cosine Similarity** function (cossim) is used to calcualte a score representing how contextually similar a pair of tokens are.
 It is between 0 and 1; the higher the score, stronger the similarity.
 For each word, it requires two vectors, *x* & *y*.
 Each vector contains counts of appearances beside each mutual words **(context counts)**.
 Hence, the vectors are of length equivalent to the number of individual mutual words they appear beside.

 ![Image](https://raw.githubusercontent.com/Tapojit/Polarity-of-words-and-contextual-similarity/master/COSSIM.png)